Overview of Nevada Retirement Tax Friendliness

 Are other forms of retirement income taxable in Nevada?

-No. Since Nevada does not have a state income tax, any income from a pension, from a 401(k), from an IRA or from any other retirement account is not taxable.
+Since Nevada does not have a state income tax, any income from a pension, 401(k), IRA or any other retirement account is not taxable.
 This can represent significant savings when compared to most other states, which generally tax at least some forms of retirement income.

 How high are property taxes in Nevada?